cdfredrick/AstroComb_HPF/startup.md

 9. Start "XEM_GUI.py"
     - Note: this file is currently found within a separate repository in the *Frequency-comb-DPLL* folder.
     1. Lock the "CEO" signal near 0 V
-    2. Lock the "Optical" (RIO CW) signal nearest to its historical average and drift
+    2. Lock the "Optical" (RIO CW) signal nearest to its historical average after accounting for drift
 10. Enable the Finisar WaveShaper and apply the last know mask
 11. Start "filter_cavity.py"
     - Note: depending on the state of the hysteresis, the offset of the HV amplifier may need to be adjusted in order to find the lock point.
+This is found in the state settings as "y_voltage"
 12. Enable the Cybel amplifier
+    - Note: this step is performed in the *Cybel* app
+	1. Enable 1 through 3 in that order
+	2. Enable operation without the GUI
+	3. Close the GUI
 13. Reset the Nufern amplifier to a known state
     - Note: steps 1-5 **cannot** be done remotely
     1. Turn the key to the off ("0") position